FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: FPBench

-\item \textbf{Orientation Flow Analysis:} This task evaluates understanding of ridge flow dynamics to \textit{detect singularities} such as cores and deltas.
-Each query provides an orientation-map overlaid image, asking the model to identify the number of singular points or fingerprint pattern.
-Correct reasoning requires spatial and geometric understanding such as curvature and ridge direction. \\
+\item \textbf{Orientation Flow Analysis:} This task evaluates understanding of ridge flow dynamics to \textit{interpret singularities} (cores/deltas).
+Each query probes the model to identify the number of singular points or fingerprint pattern (Level 1 features), by providing orientation map~\cite{hong1998fingerprint} overlaid on fingerprint image.
+Correct reasoning requires spatial and geometric understanding, like curvature and ridge direction.

-\item \textbf{Minutiae Analysis:} The minutiae analysis task assesses the ability of MLLMS for quantitative deduction by counting \textit{the number of minutiae} (ridge endings/terminations and ridge bifurcations).
-Each question presents either fingerprint image(s) or minutiae-map overlaid images and prompts the model to compute the number of minutiae and express it as a range of values (e.g., 0-15, 16–35, 36–50, 51-70, $>$70).
-The minutiae maps are computed using standard feature extraction algorithms.
-This task assesses how well MLLMs understand fine-grained local ridge structures, thus, complementing global reasoning task of orientation flow analysis.
+\item \textbf{Minutiae Analysis:} This task assesses the ability of MLLMs in counting \textit{the number of minutiae} (ridge endings and ridge bifurcations).
+Each question presents either fingerprint image(s) or minutiae maps (obtained using MINDTCT \cite{ko2007user}) overlaid on fingerprint images and prompts the model to compute the number of minutiae expressed within a range of values (e.g., 0-15, 16–35, 36–50, 51-70, $>$70).
+This task assesses how well MLLMs understand fine-grained local ridge structures (Level 2 features), thus complementing global reasoning task of orientation flow analysis.

-\end{enumerate} \item \textbf{Recognition:} We consider fingerprint pattern classification and verification tasks in this category. \begin{enumerate}[leftmargin=*] \item \textbf{Pattern Classification:} This task evaluates the model’s ability to build upon orientation flow analysis for the advanced task of \textit{fingerprint pattern classification}.
-This task is a fundamental step in forensic analysis (Level 1 details; see ACE-V analysis task).
-Each question presents a single or multiple fingerprint images that queries the model to classify them as either ``loop", ``whorl", ``arch", or none of these, emphasizing global visual understanding.
+\end{enumerate} \item \textbf{Recognition:} \begin{enumerate}[leftmargin=*] \item \textbf{Pattern Classification:} This task evaluates the model’s ability to build upon orientation flow analysis for the advanced task of \textit{fingerprint pattern classification}.
+This task is a fundamental step in forensic analysis (Level 1 details).
+Each question presents fingerprint image(s) that queries the model to classify them as ``loop", ``whorl", ``arch", or none of these, emphasizing global visual understanding.